saschagrunert/kubernix/README.md

 like this:

 ```
-[INFO  kubernix] Everything is up and running
+[INFO ] Everything is up and running
-[INFO  kubernix] Spawning interactive shell
+[INFO ] Spawning interactive shell
-[INFO  kubernix] Please be aware that the cluster gets destroyed if you exit the shell
+[INFO ] Please be aware that the cluster gets destroyed if you exit the shell
 >
 ```